-- Requests to borrow or use Castle equipment without approval. - Lax enforcement of electronic access control cards. - Sharing passwords.
+- Borrowing or using Castle equipment for personal or non-Castle business purposes without approval. - Lax enforcement of electronic access control cards. - Sharing passwords.

-- Discuss any questions, concerns about protecting Castle assets with the IT department. - Review the Information Technology Policy
+- Discuss any questions, concerns about protecting Castle assets with the IT department. - Review the Information Technology Policies.